mcbeelen/java-programming-katas/fizzbuzz/README.md

  * A number is fizz if it is divisible by 3 or if it has a 3 in it
  * A number is buzz if it is divisible by 5 or if it has a 5 in it
+ * A number is fizzbuzz if both rules above apply